NimaSoroush/differencify/README.md

 Status: [![CircleCI](https://circleci.com/gh/NimaSoroush/differencify/tree/master.svg?style=svg)](https://circleci.com/gh/NimaSoroush/differencify/tree/master)

 ## About
 Differencify is a library for visual regression testing by comparing your local changes with reference screenshots of your website.
+It is built on top of chrome headless using [Puppeteer](https://github.com/GoogleChrome/puppeteer)

 |Reference|Local changes|
 |---------|-------------|